for senior living, wellness, palliative care, end-of-life planning

 Foundation for Senior Services www.foundationforseniorservices.com

 *Geripal (Geriatrics and Palliative care) “is a forum for discourse, recent news and research, and freethinking commentary,” based at the University of San Francisco. http://www.geripal.org .
 Geripal was acquired by Pallimed in April 2016.
+I am a huge fan of principals Alex Smith and Eric Widera, MDs and professors of geriatrics and palliative care.
+I watch them weekly on You Tube or listen to or read their podcasts via their newsletter.
+Highly recommended if you care about older adults and a supportive end-of-life.

 **Geritech Excellent blog by SFO gerontologist Leslie Kernisan who is dedicated to finding the best technological and digital health assistance for aging.
-Go to www.geritech.org to sign up for her free blog (compellingly honest) or to buy her new book.
+Go to www.geritech.org to sign up for her free blog or to buy her new book.

 Gerontological Society of America www.geron.org